Is Your Routine Empowering You?

 Remove the activities that drain you.
 Add activities that empower you.
 Keep tweaking until you identify the optimal mix of activities that bring the best results out of you each week.
 This requires constant experimentation.

 Keep a lookout for the times when you feel energized, and times when you don’t.
-Through continually tweaking your schedule, you’ll be able to work out with your best, most empowering routine that supports your goals and dreams.
+By continually tweaking your schedule, you’ll be able to work out with your best, most empowering routine that supports your goals and dreams.